openrocket/openrocket/docs/source/dev_guide/landing_dispersion_analysis.rst

 file.
-It supports independent inputs only; it has no correlation matrix, empirical distributions, historical weather ensembles, per-stage mass/propulsion errors, explicit thrust/fin misalignment, wind-shear variation, per-device parachute inflation, or discrete failure modes.
+It supports independent inputs only; it has no correlation matrix, empirical distributions, historical weather ensembles, per-stage mass/propulsion errors, explicit thrust/fin misalignment, wind-shear variation, independent radial CG offsets, per-device parachute inflation, or discrete failure modes.
 A single recovery-drag multiplier covers every deployed device, so a drogue and a main vary together.
+Extensions that do not explicitly opt into side-effect-free concurrent execution cannot be used in the analysis.
 It also lacks convergence confidence intervals, sensitivity attribution, latitude/longitude conversion, terrain, and range-boundary overlays.

 Two parameters are narrower than their names suggest.
 Ignition timing shifts only